Pinsent Masons already had a sturdy national network, and it's now set its sights on international expansion.

-The firm offers around 72 training contracts per year, and all candidates can expect to hear back by 1 September.
+The firm offers around 68 UK-based training contracts per year, and candidates applying for the English offices can expect to hear back by 1 September.

 Pinsent Masons' international presence

-Pinsent Masons' fierce ambition was a big part of its appeal for our trainee sources.
-One explained that “I was quite impressed by the fact that when I applied, they'd just merged with McGrigors.
-It looked like Pinsents was really trying to go places as a firm rather than just being stagnant.
+Pinsent Masons' fierce ambition was a big part of its appeal for some of our trainee sources.
+One explained: “I was quite impressed by the fact that when I applied, they'd just merged with McGrigors.
+It looked like Pinsents was really trying to go places as a firm, rather than just being stagnant.
 It was exciting to see a firm looking at growing more than just organically.”

 The firm's foray into the crowded international sphere will require it to ensure its growing brood of offices works together closely.
 One rookie commented: “The slogan used is that we want there to be 'one Pinsent Masons' which sounds clichéd, but I have seen it at work myself.
 I called up someone from Paris to ask about a civil code issue and they provided loads of help and really took the time to talk me through it.”
 Another source found that “partners move around a lot and make the effort to stay in touch with different offices.
 We feel very, very connected.”